lsst-sqre/phalanx/docs/service-guide/create-service.rst

 Kustomize is theoretically supported but there are no examples of how to make it work with multiple environments.
 Using a Helm chart is recommended unless you are strongly motivated to work out the problems with using Kustomize and write new documentation.

-Unfortunately, unlike for the application itself, we do not (yet) have a template for the Helm chart.
+Unfortunately, unlike for the service itself, we do not (yet) have a template for the Helm chart.
 However, Helm itself has a starter template that is not awful.
 Use ``helm create`` to create a new chart from that template.
 **Be sure you are using Helm v3.**